Variable life insurance

-Variable life insurance is a type of permanent life insurance that allows you to invest the money from your cash value; however, it comes with high investment risk.
+Variable life insurance is a type of permanent life insurance that allows you to invest the money from your cash value.
+It comes with higher investment risk than other types of life insurance policies.

 Headshot of Tory Crowley